Accessibility Forum, Manchester

 These looming changes aim to improve access to essential digital and electronic facilities for the 135 million people living with disabilities in Europe - including mobile apps.

-We’re gathering a panel of design, development and product experts to share their experiences, insights and advice on how best to prepare for the upcoming changes, and how to shift attitudes towards accessibility across your organisation.
+We gathered a panel of industry experts to share their experiences, insights and advice on how best to embed accessibility into your organisation, people and products to future-proof your digital offerings.

 Events